palmergroupUH/Order_Parameters_Library/README.md

-# An useful order parameter analysis library
+# A usable and efficient order parameter library for condense matter analysis

 ## Features: